-Ava is quickly approaching the 8-month mark, and boy is she loving life now that she’s getting the hang of solid food!
+Ava is quickly approaching the eight-month mark, and boy is she loving life now that she’s getting the hang of solid food!
 Introducing baby snacks has been such a trial-and-error process, especially since the first few attempts can be really scary with an early feeder.
 Every momma knows that awkward glare your baby gives you as you sit down for a warm meal and leave their high chair tray empty as can be.
 Infant snacks are the only way I can distract Ava long enough to finish a meal in one sitting, even just after she’s been fed.
 So after various brands of the same little nibbles – yogurt bites, teething cookies, puffs, and so on – I’ve put together our absolute favorites.

-- Happy Baby Superfood Puffs– Infant puffs were the latest addition to Ava’s menu since I think they are the most advanced snack for early feeders.
+- Happy Baby Superfood Puffs.
+Infant puffs were the latest addition to Ava’s menu since I think they are the most advanced snack for early feeders.
 Happy Baby packs veggies, fruits, and grains all into one tiny puff to give your baby a super healthy snack.
-They even have Choline to support brain and eye health, outshining the other puff brands I’ve tried by far!
+They even have choline to support brain and eye health, outshining the other puff brands I’ve tried by far.
 When I first introduced these of course my nerves were high, so I broke them in half for Ava’s first few attempts.
 Now she’s grabbing them herself with her chubby fingers a handful at a time!

 Not only do all of these early feeder snacks help them learn the basics of swallowing solids, but they also encourage early fine motor development as they practice self-feeding.
 Ava is my second angel babe, and as they say, the second time around you’re much more at ease.
 If you’re nervous about introducing baby snacks don’t let anyone pressure you!
 Do it at your own pace and when you’re ready, give the Yogurt Melties your first try.
 I’m always looking to add to Ava’s menu, so if you have a baby snack you absolutely love, let me know!